cztomczak/cef2go/README.md

 Getting started on Windows
 --------------------------
+1. Install Go 32-bit.
+CEF 64-bit binaries are still experimental and were not tested.

-1. Install mingw and add C:\MinGW\bin to PATH.
+2. Install mingw 32-bit and add C:\MinGW\bin to PATH.
 You can install mingw using [mingw-get-setup.exe] (http://sourceforge.net/projects/mingw/files/Installer/).
    Select packages to install: "mingw-developer-toolkit", "mingw32-base", "msys-base".
 CEF2go was tested and works fine with GCC 4.8.2.
 You can check gcc version with "gcc --version".

-2. Download CEF 3 branch 1750 revision 1590 binaries:
+3. Download CEF 3 branch 1750 revision 1590 binaries:
    [cef_binary_3.1750.1590_windows32.7z]
    (https://github.com/CzarekTomczak/cef2go/releases/download/cef3-b1750-r1590/cef_binary_3.1750.1590_windows32.7z)
    Copy Release/* to cef2go/Release
    Copy Resources/* to cef2go/Release

-3. Run build.bat (or "build.bat noconsole" to get rid of the console window when running the final executable)
+4. Run build.bat (or "build.bat noconsole" to get rid of the console window when running the final executable)